Export Presentations to HTML with Externally Linked Images

 {

-// Assuming we are going to store resource files just near the HTML file.
+// Assumes resource files are stored alongside the HTML file.

 String fileUrl = String::Format(template_, id);